lawrennd/old_talks/_ml/includes/making-parameters-non-parametric.md

 represent a rate or risk of disease [@Diggle:somewhere].
 The covariates should *co-vary* (or move together) with the response variable.
 Appropriate covariates for malaria incidence rate might include known influencers of the disease.
-For example if we are dealing with *malaria* then we might expect disease rates to be influenced by altitude, average temperature, average rainfall, local distribution of prophylactic measures (such as nets) etc. The covariance of the Gaussian process then has the role of taking care of the *residual* variance in the data: the data that is not explained by the mean function, i.e. the variance that cannot be explained by the parametric model.
-In a disease mapping model it makes sense to assume that these residuals may not be independent.
+For example, if we are dealing with *malaria* then we might expect disease rates to be influenced by altitude, average temperature, average rainfall, local distribution of prophylactic measures (such as nets) etc. The covariance of the Gaussian process then has the role of taking care of the *residual* variance in the data: the data that is not explained by the mean function, i.e. the variance that cannot be explained by the parametric model.
+In a disease mapping model, it makes sense to assume that these residuals may not be independent.
 An underestimate of disease at one spatial location, may imply an underestimate of disease rates at a nearby location.
 The mismatch between the observed disease rate and that predicted by